amod26/WebScraping-in-Python/README.md

 ********************************************************************************************************

  Below are the contents of the files in this repository.
+1. Web Scraping Basics
+- Getting started with Web Scraping.

-1. News Article Summary
+2. News Article Summary
 - Parses news article and summarizes the content and saves it in a CSV file.

-2. Generating Word Cloud using beautifulsoup library.
+3. Generating Word Cloud using beautifulsoup library.
 - Webscraped a webpage leveraging the beautifulsoup library in python.
 Scraped all the power words required in a resume and visualized it using the Wordcloud library in png file format.

-3. Weather Forecast.
+4. Weather Forecast.
 - Webscraped a weather forecast webpage using beautifulsoup library, extracted the required data and stored it in pandas dataframe.
 Stored the final output in excel file.

-4. H1B sponsoring companies in 2016
+5. H1B sponsoring companies in 2016
 - Webscraped the data from a website database of H1B sponsoring companies.
 Cleaned the data, visualized using various libraries, performed various analysis.